Cheney Lake’s low water levels causing problems for boats and visitors

 Along with boaters, fishermen are also having difficulties from the shore.

-“Places where I used to catch fish, trophy fish, I can stand there on dry ground now,” said one fisherman James Hatcher.
-“They’re too deep.
+“Places where I used to catch fish, trophy fish, I can stand there on dry ground now,” said fisherman James Hatcher.
+He added, “They’re too deep.
 And you know, a boat, you can get out there on it, but not everybody has a boat.”

 Hatcher has noticed the drought impacting many forms of wildlife.
 Last year, he was collecting bags of morel mushrooms from Kansas waters.
 But this year, “they’re just not there.”